 Bacardi Jackson

-Bacardi Jackson is the interim deputy legal director of the Southern Poverty Law Center’s Children’s Rights Practice Group.
-She oversees work dedicated to protecting children by stopping the school-to-prison pipeline and ensuring equitable access to mental health services and high-quality public education.
+Bacardi Jackson is the deputy legal director of the Southern Poverty Law Center’s Children’s Rights Practice Group, overseeing efforts to stop the school-to-prison pipeline and ensure equitable access to mental health services and high-quality public education.

-Jackson has been recognized as a Florida Super Lawyer from 2020 through 2023.
-She was honored by Legacy magazine in 2015 as one of South Florida’s 25 most influential and prominent Black women in business and leadership.
-She was the inaugural recipient of the Thurgood Marshall College Fund’s Distinguished Young Leader Award.
+Jackson has received numerous accolades.
+She was the inaugural recipient of the Thurgood Marshall College Fund’s Distinguished Young Leader Award and has been recognized as a Florida Super Lawyer from 2020 through 2023.
+She was honored by Stanford University’s Centers for Equity, Community & Leadership in 2023 as a Changemaker and by Legacy magazine in 2015 as one of South Florida’s 25 most influential and prominent Black women in business and leadership.
+She has also worked extensively as a board member of several nonprofit groups.